sdanyalk/auth-project-three/README.md

 # Authentication for Project Three
 This project showcases how to add authentication using `Auth0` library.
 Template for this project is the starter template given for Project Three.

 `Auth0` allows you to add authentication to your React application quickly and to gain access to user profile information.
 It allows to add authentication to many other platforms.
-More detauls [here](https://auth0.com/docs/quickstarts).
+More details [here](https://auth0.com/docs/quickstarts).

 ---